MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-update-channels.md

 4. Deploy the configuration file using your standard processes.

-After ODT has executed, the Office Automatic Update 2.0 task must run.
+After ODT has executed, the Office Automatic Updates 2.0 task must run.
 The task will detect change and update channel.
 After the task runs again, it detects the new assigned channel and Office updates to a new build from that channel.
 The Office user interface on the client device will not show the updated channel until a build of Office from the new channel is installed.

 ### Example